A simulation framework for the design of a station-based bike sharing system: Abstract

 \section{Abstract}

-Many cities and towns offer nowadays to citizens a bike sharing system (BSS).
-When a company starts the service, several decisions have to be taken on the location and size of the rental stations, and the number of vehicles to use to re-balance the bikes in the stations, in addition to the cost and policies for the payment of the service.
-Also, when the service is in place, it is often necessary to modify it, in many cases to expand it.
-In this paper, starting from the experience gained in a real-case application, we present a simulation framework to support the tactical decisions in the design or revision of a BSS.
-We will also present the application of the framework to the case of Bicimia in Brescia, Italy. {\bf Keywords:} {Bike sharing system, simulation framework, station-based, bike relocation}
+Many cities and towns offer to citizens a Bike-Sharing System (BSS).
+When a company starts the service, multiple decisions have to be taken at strategic, tactical, and operational level.
+When the service is in place, it is often necessary to adapt these decisions to changed conditions.
+In this paper, starting from the experience gained in the real-case of Bicimia in Brescia, Italy, we present a simulation framework to support decisions in the design or revision of a BSS, including the shifts of the operators, the number of vehicles and their capacity, the sizing of the stations, and the sizing of the fleet of bikes. {\bf Keywords:} {bike-sharing system, simulation framework, station-based, bike relocation}